rossfergs/ocamllambdrador/lambdrador/test/userguide.md

 #### Functions as input

-Functions are 'first-class' citizens within lamdrador, meaning they can be treated like any other value
+Functions are 'first-class' citizens within lambdrador, meaning they can be treated like any other value

 Functions like 'filter' and 'map' make use of functions as inputs, as shown below